What To Know Before Hiring a Professional Resume Writer

-Teal offers a free, user-friendly resume builder to help you craft a resume that will land your dream job.
+Teal offers a free, user-friendly AI Resume Builder to help you craft a resume that will land your dream job.
 Add your information once — then choose which details to include in each resume.
 Import your existing resume straight into the software.
 Or if you have a LinkedIn profile, you can import your information without logging in.
 We offer multiple professional resume templates to help you put your best foot forward.

-What are the differences in using Teal's resume builder vs. choosing a resume writer?
+What are the differences in using Teal's AI Resume Builder vs. choosing a resume writer?
 The easiest answer: Teal is free!

 While a professional resume writer will charge you a few hundred dollars, you can access Teal’s professional templates and customized recommendations at no cost.